-- An optional Alarm Module is available to interface with external alarms or PLC to provide three status output alarms; "Fan Stopped", "Low Temp." and "Overheat".
-Optional Alarm Module sold separately. - 2.
-A Manual Mode interface terminal is available for input from PLC, Lid Switch etc. dry contacts, to initiate "Manual" mode (full fan speed).
+- An optional Alarm Module is available to interface with external alarms or PLC to provide three status output alarms; "No Air", "Low Temp." and "Overheat".
+Optional Alarm module sold separately. - 2.
+A Manual Mode interface terminal is available for input from PLC, Lid Switch etc. dry contact, to initiate "Manual" mode (full fan speed).

-Standard Cable length - 3 meters with the status board and 8 meters with the blower heater unless requested otherwise.

-Please see Status Board Trouble Shooting Guide for more information.
+Standard cable length - 3 meters with the status board and 8 meters with the blower heater unless otherwise requested.
+See Status Board Trouble Shooting Guide for more information.

-Status Board Dimensions
+Status Board Dimensions:

-The status board is not weather resistant and must be installed in an appropriate enclosure, remote from hazardous or corrosive locations in accordance with local electrical codes.
+The status board is not weather resistant and must be installed in an appropriate enclosure, remote for hazardous locations in accordance with local electrical codes.